 Betway Queen Mother Champion Chase – Politologue

-The fourth race of the afternoon was billed as one of the most exciting of the week.
-Until Altior and Chacun Pour Soi both pulled out.
-Defi De Seuil was the outright favourite at around 2/5.
+The fourth race of the afternoon, the Champion Chase, was billed as one of the most exciting of the week.
+That was until Altior and Chacun Pour Soi both pulled out due to injury.
+Defi De Seuil then became the outright favourite at odds of around 2/5.

 At just two miles long this was one of the shorter races.
 Politolouge went out at the front with Defi De Seuil seeming to want to stay back and time his run.
 All the horses jumped well but Defi Deu Seuil was still at the back.